Cerberilla sp. #1

 Big Island and Maui: may also be known from French Polynesia.

 from Hekili Point, Maui by CP on Nov.
 1,

 1: The yellow pigment on the head and cerata shows strong green fluoresces under UV light. (see photo)

-species, the florescence might contribute to its pattern of
+Since this species is nocturnally active, the florescence might contribute to its pattern of

 camouflage under specific conditions (strong moonlight? dusk/dawn?)
 Or,